 What to do with this activity?

-If you can't get reeds (that grow by rivers) where you are, try making the cross with drinking straws and small rubber bands for the corners.
+If you can't find the reeds (that grow by rivers), try making a cross with drinking straws and small rubber bands for the corners.

 Saint Brigid was an important woman in early Ireland.
 If you would like to read more about Saint Brigid look here on the AskaboutIreland website.